Disease/Disorder

 Social role and social support system

 All those involved in the care of a child with hemophilia should be informed about the diseases.
 The child’s caregivers, daycare providers, teachers, other school staff, and coaches should be prepared to contact parents and emergency services in case of injury.
-Patients are encouraged to seek care at an HTC as it decreases the likelihood of dying from a hemophilia-related complication by 40%.16
+Patients are encouraged to seek care at a Hemophilia Treatment Center (HTC) as it decreases the likelihood of dying from a hemophilia-related complication by 40%.17 Children with disabilities face interpersonal challenges; anticipatory guidance and supportive strategies help promote social adaptation and appropriate integration.18

 Professional issues